gustavo-maurina/calendar/README.md

 ### Weather on reminder details

-- I had a hard time finding an API that with the behavior that I dreamed with on it's free tier (fetch with location string query and able to retrieve data from the future and past).
+- I had a hard time finding an API that has the behavior that I dreamed with on it's free tier (fetch with location string query and able to retrieve data from the future and past with no restritions on amout of days).

 - Requests to the API are not going to work over HTTPS, because of my free tier.
 It shouldn't be a problem in `localhost`.